 The goal of this activity is to improve learners’ competence in overcoming unique barriers to implementation of optimized HBV care in key communities.

 Upon completion of this activity, participants should be able to:

-Recognize barriers that hamper engagement across the HBV care continuum for older adults, including screening, treatment initiation, monitoring, and sustained therapy
+Recognize barriers that hamper engagement across the HBV care continuum for people of childbearing potential and their infants, including screening, treatment initiation, monitoring, and sustained therapy.

-Implement best practices in HBV management for older patients
+Implement best practices in HBV management for childbearing people and their infants.

 Clinical Care Options, LLC (CCO) requires instructors, planners, managers, and other individuals who are in a position to control the content of this activity to disclose all financial conflicts of interest (COI) they may have with ineligible companies.
 All relevant COI are thoroughly vetted and mitigated according to CCO policy.
 CCO is committed to providing its learners with high-quality CME/CE activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of an ineligible company.